A Critical Analysis of the Explanatory Letter of Condemnation by the Holy Office

 *in-line notes in blue

-[1] Canon 1385 was the legal principle that compelled John XXIII to sign the decree of condemnation passed by his desk, since it, at the time, was the only valid grounds for condemnation (and did not require him to read the writings).
-However, it should be noted that Canon 1385 was abrogated in 1966 by Pope Paul VI, and is thus no longer a valid consideration in judging alleged apparitions.
+[1b] Canon 1385 was the legal principle for the inclusion on the index; the same principle that compelled John XXIII to sign the decree passed by his desk.
+As we will demonstrate further on in this letter, this was the only valid grounds for the condemnation (which also did not require the pope to read the writings).
+However, it should be noted that Canon 1385 was supressed in 1966 by Pope Paul VI, and is thus no longer a valid consideration in judging alleged apparitions.

 In a brief preface, the editor writes that the Author, "like Dante, has provided us with a work in which numerous characters are framed against a splendid descriptive backdrop of times and places, speaking to each other and to us in an alternatively sweet, strong, or admonishing voice.
 The result of this is a work that is both humble and imposing: the literary homage of a suffering invalid to the Great Comforter, Jesus ”.
 Instead, to a careful reader, these volumes are nothing more than a long romanticized life of Jesus.